Skip to main content

 The guardrails come first, everything else is built inside them.

-• Every page, ad and post checked against AHPRA's cosmetic guidelines (2023, tightened 2025) and TGA rules before launch
+• Every page, ad and post checked against current AHPRA guidance and relevant TGA advertising rules before launch

 • Meta ad-account hygiene to avoid the disapproval cascades that drift toward suspension